Best Cots for Co-Sleeping

 Co-sleeping has become an increasingly common option for parents of newborns – doubling over the last twenty years according to this study.

-I have two children and we have used co-sleep cots with both of them, buying a new one for each – so I have plenty of experience with these cots.
+I have two children and we have used co-sleep cots with both of them, buying a new one for each – so I have plenty of experience with these bedside cots.
 If you’re considering going down the co-sleeping route and are looking for a suitable cot, then we have scoured the market for the best.
 You can see our five favourites below.
 If you are looking for a buying guide for your first co-sleeping cot, you can find ours at the bottom of the page – just click here to jump down now.

 This is one of the best selling co-sleep cots on Amazon and it is easy to see why.
 Setup is really straightforward – taking just ten minutes.
 The attachment to the parent’s bed is secure and simple, and the Next2me features a six-point height adjustment at both the head and foot, meaning you can pretty much position baby any way she/he wants to sleep – really useful for any colicky babies.

 It comes in three different colours, although each of these is a slightly different shade of beigey white in truth.
 Price-wise, it comes in around the £125 mark at the time of writing, so perhaps may be too much for some budgets, as there are cheaper options available.
-Another minor gripe is that the zip is on the inside of the cot, meaning if you want to zip/unzip it while laid in bed, you need to reach in and zip – which is slightly awkward to achieve.
+Another minor gripe is that the zip is on the inside of the cot, meaning if you want to zip/unzip it while laying in bed, you need to reach in and zip – which is slightly awkward to achieve.

-The UNO from German company Kinderkraft is a slightly cheaper option if you have a tighter budget – coming in at approximately £100 at the time of writing.
+The UNO Crib from German company Kinderkraft is a slightly cheaper option if you have a tighter budget – coming in at approximately £100 at the time of writing.

 But the cheaper price doesn’t mean you necessarily miss out on any features, as the UNO has height adjustment and six levels of inclination, includes a folding mesh panel to allow it to be used as a standalone crib, and even comes with a travel case.